 - Vice President of Academic Affairs

-- Vice President of Student Services
+- Vice President of Student Development

 - Vice President of Business Services

 - American Federation of Teachers (AFT) representative

-- SEIU representative
+- Service Employees International Union (SEIU) representative

-- Convene the chairs of all the Participatory Governance (PG) committees during Fall Flex Week in order to facilitate collaboration among committees in accomplishing the college's strategic goals and objectives. - Convene the chairs of all PG committees prior to the conclusion of the Spring semester to review the progress of all committees and coordinate the meeting schedules of all PG committees for the subsequent academic year. - Review recommendations of PG committees and make final recommendation to the college president regarding the college's organizational structures and functions, participatory governance structures, college planning, budgetary priorities, and resource allocations. - Hear appeals from programs recommended for reduction or discontinuance resulting from the program review process. - Hear improvement plan reports from underperforming programs, as identified in the program review process.
+- Convene the chairs of all the Participatory Governance (PG) committees during Fall Flex Week to facilitate collaboration in accomplishing the college's strategic goals and objectives. - Review the goal progress and self-assessment results of all committees. - Coordinate the meeting schedules of all PG committees for the subsequent academic year. - Review recommendations of PG committees and make final recommendation to the college president regarding organizational structures and functions, participatory governance structures, college planning, budgetary priorities, and resource allocations.

-- Coordinates the revision of all college-wide plans, including the Educational Master Plan, Strategic Plan, Strategic Enrollment Plan, Technology Master Plan, and Facilities Master Plan. - Evaluate the overall effectiveness of the college's planning processes in promoting inclusivity, transparency, and equity. - Serve as a forum for the college president and executive team to share their vision, goals and priorities for the future. - Facilitate communication to college constituencies and seek input on college-wide plans, initiatives, procedures, and decision-making practices. - Ensure that the participatory decision making process addresses college-wide issues in a timely manner.
+- Hear program review appeals from programs recommended for reduction or discontinuance. - Hear program improvement plans mandated in the program review process and provide advisement to those programs. - Coordinate the revision of all college-wide plans, including the Educational Master Plan, Strategic Plan, Strategic Enrollment Plan, Technology Master Plan, and Facilities Master Plan. - Evaluate the overall effectiveness of the college's planning processes in promoting inclusivity, transparency, and equity. - Serve as a forum for the college president and executive team to share their vision, goals, and priorities for the future. - Communicate to college constituencies and seek input on college-wide plans, initiatives, procedures, and decision-making practices. - Ensure that the decision-making process addresses college-wide issues in a timely manner.

-The CPC meets monthly during the academic year, with special meetings scheduled as needed.
+CPC meets monthly during the academic year with special meetings scheduled as needed.